-In fact, house values across Washington State have reached levels never before seen – not even during the last housing boom.
-Inventory is tight as well, and this will affect anyone planning to buy a home in Spokane through 2018.
+House values across Washington State have reached levels never before seen – not even during the last housing boom.
+Inventory is tight as well, and this will affect anyone planning to buy a home in Spokane through 2019 and 2020.

 But that’s for the state as a whole.
 What about the Spokane real estate market?
 It too has been following an upward trend recently.

-Given the current supply-and-demand situation, most economists are forecasting additional price gains for major cities across Washington.
-As a result, those who postpone their home-buying decisions until later this year or 2018 could encounter higher housing costs.
+Given the current supply-and-demand situation, most economists are forecasting additional price gains for major cities across Washington, including Spokane.
+As a result, those who postpone their home-buying decisions until later this year or 2020 could encounter higher housing costs.

 Inventory Is Still Tight

 Whether you choose to buy a home in Spokane in 2019 or 2020, you should be prepared for some lively competition.
 This is the result of limited inventory within the housing market.

 This is a nationwide concern as well.
 Housing markets across the country are currently experiencing supply shortages that are forcing buyers to compete, often fiercely, for limited homes.